 MedTech Europe aims to reduce uncertainty for manufacturers and to support them to bring their products to market faster.
 Working with members, we aim to prevent:

 - unnecessary delays in access to innovative technologies;

 - slow adoption of new and effective technologies;

 - inequalities in guaranteeing that patients receive the most effective and efficient treatment;

-- negative impacts on investment in Europe with the latest technologies being made available in other countries first.
+- negative impacts on investment in Europe with the latest technologies being made available in third countries first.

-Our industry embraces transparency, early dialogue and consistency of decision-making.
+Our industry embraces transparency and consistency of decision-making, early dialogue with all parties involved and rewarding innovation.
 However, the medical technology industry recognises that this comes with potential challenges.
 One of the key issues is the asymmetry or incompleteness of information at the time of decision-making on funding and reimbursement.
-Therefore, performance-based risk sharing agreements, coverage with evidence development schemes, or patient access agreements have begun to emerge to mitigate the asymmetry of information and align stakeholders around driving better patient outcomes.
+Therefore, performance-based risk sharing agreements, innovation payment schemes, or patient access agreements have begun to emerge to mitigate the asymmetry of information and align stakeholders around driving better patient outcomes.

 MedTech Europe’s six key principles for funding and reimbursement:

-- Stakeholders’ involvement in funding & reimbursement processes
+- Stakeholders’ involvement in funding and reimbursement processes

 - Enable patient access to care